-Brain injury due to hypoxic-ischemic encephalopathy (HIE) is rarely confined to a simple area of the brain, though it is certainly possible in certain mild cases.
+Brain injury due to hypoxic-ischemic encephalopathy (HIE) is rarely confined to a single area of the brain.
 Because oxygen deprivation affects the connections in the brain on a global level, it is often possible that children with HIE will have multiple interrelated delays in development.

 Children with HIE can sometimes have delays in developing speech and language.
-These delays can sometimes be mitigated, while in other, more severe circumstances, children may remain non-verbal and require the use of alternative or augmentative communication (AAC) technologies to assist them in communicating their thoughts, needs, and desires.
-Developing a method for communicating helps these children interact with others, develop relationships, learn, work and socialize.
+These delays can sometimes be mitigated, while in other more severe circumstances, children may remain non-verbal and require the use of alternative or augmentative communication (AAC) technologies to potentially assist them in communicating their thoughts, needs, and desires.
+Developing a method for communicating helps these children interact with others, develop relationships, learn, work, and socialize.

-- Expressive language disorder: Relates to the ability to communicate meaning to others
+- Expressive language disorder: The ability to communicate meaning to others

-- Receptive language disorder: Relates to the ability to understand someone else’s message
+- Receptive language disorder: The ability to understand someone else’s message

 - Difficulty constructing grammatically correct or complex sentences